xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/tools-and-access-to-external-facilities/tools-and-access-to-external-utilities/r.md

 <h1 class="heading"><span class="name">Replace</span><span class="command">R←{X}(A ⎕R B) Y</span></h1>

-`⎕R` (Replace) and `⎕S` (Search) are system operators which take search pattern(s) as their left arguments and transformation rule(s) as their right arguments; the derived function operates on text data to perform either a search, or a search and replace operation.
+`⎕R` (Replace) and `⎕S` (Search) are system operators which take search pattern(s) as their left arguments and transformation rule(s) as their right arguments; the derived function operates on text data to perform either a **search**, or a search and **replace** operation.

-The search patterns may include *Regular Expressions* so that complex searches may be performed. `⎕R` and `⎕S` utilise the open-source regular-expression search engine PCRE, which is built into Dyalog APL and distributed according to the PCRE licence which is published separately.
+The search patterns may include *Regular Expressions* so that complex searches may be performed. `⎕R` and `⎕S` utilise the open-source regular-expression search engine PCRE, which is built into Dyalog APL and distributed according to the [PCRE licence](../Appendices/PCRE%20License.htm#PCRE_Licence) which is published separately.

 The transformation rules are applied to the text which matches the search patterns; they may be given as a simple character vector, numeric codes, or  a function.